 Many of us have been there.
 We’re at a conference and sit in on a presentation on the latest technological innovation.
 The room is packed, standing room only.
 The subject is exciting, the possibilities are endless.
-It’s easy to think in these situations that our colleagues and board members will feel the same rush at the thought of all the new capabilities which can be added because of this innovation.
+It’s easy to think in these situations that our colleagues and board members will feel the same rush at the thought of all the new capabilities which can be added because of this innovations in healthcare technology.
 Sometimes, when we return to the office and describe this incredible idea, we’re met with equal excitement, but often times, we haven’t asked the right questions: “How can this benefit our business and how are we going to alter our business process to make this impactful?”

-Healthcare Innovation: The Perpetual Occurrence
+Innovations In Healthcare Technology: The Perpetual Occurrence

 Healthcare is awash with new, innovative ideas.
 From artificial intelligence, smart monitoring devices and robotics, there are many organizations working on new ways to enhance resident and patient experiences, improve employee retention, lower operational costs, and add stickiness to interactions.
 It is easy to get distracted by the “shiny object” and not focus on the bottom-line benefit to the business.
 The reality is that healthcare is trailing other industries in terms of innovation because of their conservative nature.
 While many innovative ideas can be applied to the healthcare industry and can provide significant business benefits, we must approach them with caution to avoid wasting growingly scarce human and financial resources.